Key concepts & syntax

 Note

-as a special control character (pipe), we
+Because most shell scripts interpret | as a special control character (pipe), we

-had to use quotes when specifying the alias
+use quotes when specifying alias on the command line, i.e. alias="C3|C3-M1|C3-A1".
+This

-also implies that channel names should not contain |
+also implies that channel names should not contain | characters.

 Remapping annotations

-option operates in the same way as the alias
+The remap option operates in the same way as the alias option, except for annotation labels instead of channel names.

-For example, to change any annotation REMS
+For example, to change an annotation REMS to REM, add the following:

 luna s.lst remap="REM|REMS" < cmd.txt

--delimited remappings, i.e. in a many-to-one fashion.
+|-delimited remappings, i.e. in a many-to-one fashion.
 Likewise, you

 can put these in a parameter file rather than write these out on the command line.
 This will also be easier if